Destiny (1921 film): Theatrical release

 For a time, the intertitles for the film were thought to be lost; Munich Stadtmuseum director Enno Patalas recovered most of them from the Cinématèque Française thanks to Lotte Eisner.

 Home media

 In 2016, Kino released a restored version of the film on Blu-ray.
 This release included Lang's original color tintings, thanks to the Murnau Foundation.

 Reception

 Initial response

 Destiny was poorly received on its release, with critics complaining that it was not 'German' enough.
 However, the film was well-received in France, which in turn brought it more acclaim in Germany.

 Later response

 On Rotten Tomatoes, the film holds an approval rating of 90% based on 21 reviews, with a weighted average rating of 8.1/10.

 Author and film critic Leonard Maltin awarded the film three and a half out of a possible four stars, praising the film's art direction, photography, and special effects.
+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, Destiny was placed at #21.